fooooter/drain/README.md

 It's also possible to simulate directory structure using this `drain_endpoint` macro.
 Instead of `#[drain_endpoint("index")]` you can, for example, specify `#[drain_endpoint("settings/index")]`.
 It will correspond to `/settings/index` URL path.
 Furthermore, the effect will be the same when you specify `/settings` in the URL.
-Keep in mind you'd have to specify `settings/index` inside `dynamic_pages` field in config.json.
+Keep in mind you'd have to specify `settings/index` inside `endpoints` field in config.json.

 ### RequestData